Best CMS Platforms in 2025: The Big Comparison

 6. SEO features integrated

 Technical SEO such as structured data, clean URLs, alt texts or page speed optimization shouldn't just be possible with plugins.
+In fact, a CMS without these features won't give you the results you're wanting.

 - Clean HTML code that can be easily read by Google